| X | Type that is a model of ScalarExpression |

 accept a scalar-expression.
 One can argue that it is neither possible to add an

-and thus an implicit conversion operator
+assignment operator to std::vector and thus an implicit conversion operator

 should be foreseen for vector-expressions too.
 The drawback however would be that this